hannesgnann-hub/easyalias/linux_src/docs/ARCHITECTURE.md

 - Custom commands remain intentionally unrestricted because their purpose is to run user-provided shell code.
 - Import detection parses text without sourcing the startup file and skips nested, repeated, multiline, or option-based aliases.
 - The generated aliases file should be edited through the app, not manually.
+- Portable backup files are parsed as JSON and never sourced or executed.

 ## Browser Preview